MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/ad-cs/certificates-and-trust.md

 - http://ctldl.windowsupdate.com/msdownload/update/v3/static/trustedr/en/disallowedcertstl.cab
 - http://ctldl.windowsupdate.com/msdownload/update/v3/static/trustedr/en/authrootstl.cab

-Automatic update functionality also can be disabled if necessary, although this isn't recommended.
+Automatic update functionality also can be disabled if necessary, although isn't recommended.

 Alternately, you also can create a Group Policy administrative templates (ADMX policy) to redirect to an internal server for updates.